uma-universal-money-address/protocol/umad-05-payreq-request.md

   }
   ```

-  This informs the receiving VASP to construct a Lightning invoice for exactly 191,000 satoshis and to give their receiving
+  This informs the receiving VASP to construct a Lightning invoice for *exactly 191,000 satoshis* and to give their receiving
-  user the equivalent in Mexican pesos according to their agreed-upon conversion rate.
-This allows the sender to lock in
+  user the equivalent in Mexican pesos according to their agreed-upon conversion rate and after deducting any fees.
-  the amount they want to send in their own currency.
+  This allows the sender to lock in the amount they want to pay in their own currency.

+  **NOTE:** Because the amount specified is expected to be the exact amount of the lightning invoice,
+  the receiving VASP should deduct any charged fees from the final receiving amount in the receiving currency,
+  rather than adding them to the invoice amount.

 ## Payee Data